Caribbean Environmental Resilience and Disaster Displacement Response Plan 2022 - 2024

 • Provision of advocacy and direct case management and mobilize assistance for vulnerable individuals and groups to ensure they have meaningful access to available services and accountability mechanisms.
 IOM will especially advocate for the provision of durable solutions for IDPs in an early stage.

-• Provision of technical guidance to other sectors and IOM implementing partners, government etc to integrate GBV considerations throughout all phases of their project starting from GBV Risk Analysis to the identification of GBV Risk Mitigation strategies for each unit.
+• Provision of technical guidance to other IOM sectors, IOM’s implementing partners and governments to integrate GBV considerations throughout all phases of their project, starting from GBV Risk Analyses to the identification of GBV Risk Mitigation Strategies for each unit.

 Funding required